mi3nts/AirQualityAnalysisWorkflows/graphite/readme.md

 ## Building and starting the containers

-Put a few CSV files in the `dataset` folder.
+Put a few CSV files in the `webui/dataset` folder.
 Then, run

 ```bash
 docker-compose up -d
 ```

 This will take a while, as the initial build of the Graphite image will do the ingestion.
-Once it's up, access Graphite at `localhost` (port 80) and Grafana at `localhost:3000`.
+Once it's up, access the web UI at `localhost:8080` and Grafana at `localhost:3000`.

+## Data ingestion & deletion

+Right now the web UI is relatively bare-bones, but you can do the most important task here, and that is ingestion.
+In the future I will make the dataset folder bindmounted, so you can ingest data you *just* put in the folder.

+- Check the status of the ingestion engine with the `Status` button.
+Make sure it's `idle`.
+- Start ingestion by clicking on the `Ingest` button.
+The status should say `ingesting` now and should take a while to finish.
+In the future, I will make this status update in real-time, but for now, please routinely check if the status returns again to `idle`.
+That's when the ingestion has finished.
+- If you want to remove the ingested data for any reason, click on `Delete`.

 ## Setting up a dashboard